allnulled/rest-router/README.md

 The `Promise` instance receives an object holding:

- · The instance of the RESTRouter.
+ · The instance of the SuperRestRouter.

  · The instance of the Express.Router.